shishirpaudel75-debug/32114380project/README.md

 - ROC curve analysis
 - PCA feature-space visualisation
 - Simulated explainability outputs
-- Results used in the final project report
+- Results and figures used in the final project report

 ## Final Report